Top 6 Mattresses For Athletes

 Gel memory foam is essentially gel-infused memory foam, which helps to cool the mattress down.
 You may also see graphite-infused or copper-infused memory foam.
 They all do a pretty darn good job of cooling down the bed.

 Natural Latex Foam

 Natural latex foam is literally made from the sap of a rubber tree and is great in terms of cooling, responsiveness (i.e. no stuck feeling), and pressure relief.
 If you haven’t tried an entirely latex foam bed before, you should consider testing one in person.
 They are so responsive and bouncy that you’d expect the bed to have coils.
 Latex beds are durable, can be all-natural, and tend to outlast poly foam based mattresses, which can soften quite a bit over time.

-If you’re a back sleeper or stomach sleeper, you need a firmer mattress to keep proper spinal alignment.
-You should discuss this all with your physician or chiropractor, as they can best asses your posture and make recommendations in terms of firmness levels.
+If you’re a back sleeper, you need a more firm mattress to keep proper spinal alignment.
+You should discuss this all with a medical professional, as they can best assess your posture and make recommendations in terms of firmness levels.
 You don’t want too firm of a mattress if you’re exclusively sleeping on your side, as you’ll wake up with nagging shoulder pain.

 If you’re a stomach sleeper, again, you’ll need a more firm mattress to keep your spine aligned.